VHSgunzo/runimage/README.md

         1500 TAP MTU, and random MAC.
     And you can also enable port forwarding in network sandbox mode with modifyed chisel.
         Supported TCP, UDP port forwarding, socks5 proxy and reverse mode.

     For example, this will forward 22 TCP port from container to 2222 TCP port in host, reverse forward 53 UDP port from host to 53 UDP port in container and start socks5 proxy to container on 1080 port in host:
     ┌─[user@host]─[~]
     └──╼ $ RIM_SNET_PORTFW='2222:22 R:53:53/UDP 1080:socks' runimage {args}

     You can also run additional port forwarding on a running container with enabled port forwardin option:
     ┌─[user@host]─[~]
-    └──╼ $ runimage rim-portfw 8080:80 123:123/UDP
+    └──╼ $ runimage rim-portfw $RUNPID 8080:80 123:123/UDP

     Also network access in container may be disabled with RIM_NO_NET=1

 ### RunImage hostexec:
-    Allows you to run commands at the host level.
+    Allows you to run commands at the host level with ssrv shell server/client.
     ┌─[user@host]─[~]
     └──╼ $ RIM_ENABLE_HOSTEXEC=1 runimage {args}

     [ Usage ]: hostexec [OPTIONS] {executable} {executable args}
     [ Options ]:
         -su, --superuser  {args}     Execute command as superuser